Star1xr/ZalithLauncher2Plus/README.md

 > **⚠️ REMAKE**
 >
 > This project is a community remake.
-The upstream updates soon will be closed in this fork, until TreeLauncher is ready, we will continue from ZL2+.
+The upstream updates are closed.
 >
 > This is an unofficial community remake of [Zalith Launcher 2](https://github.com/ZalithLauncher/ZalithLauncher2).
 This project is **not affiliated with or endorsed by the official Zalith Launcher project**.